jakehova/knowledgedump/tech/aws/exam/sa/rough-notes/exam-notes-2.md

         * Snapshots are sent to S3
         * **NOTE** does NOT support object/file lock
 * Scaling
-    * Simple Scaling - waits for a cool down period (default to 300 seconds) to expire before spinning up the next instance
+    * Simple Scaling - waits for a cooldown period (default to 300 seconds) to expire before spinning up the next instance
         * Target Tracking Scaling - increases or decreases instances based on the target value of a metric.
 Scales out or in to keep as close to target value of metric as possible
         * Scheduled Scaling - scales based on predicted patterns
         * Suspend/Resme Scaling - temporarily pauses scaling activities